Anti-China terrorism in Pakistan

 Many terrorist attacks targeting Chinese nationals have occurred in Pakistan.
-These attacks have been carried out by Pakistani terrorist organizations such as the Balochistan Liberation Army (BLA) and the Pakistani Taliban.
-Chinese investment in Pakistan, the end of American policing of terrorism in the region, and the treatment of the Uyghur people in China have all contributed to an increase in terror attacks targeting China.
+These attacks have been carried out by Pakistani terrorist organizations such as the Balochistan Liberation Army (BLA).
+Following is a list of terror attacks.

 Cause

 Attacks by Pakistani militants targeting Chinese nationals have occurred since 2004.
 They increased beginning in 2018 as China's global influence increases, and Chinese nationals are victims of terror attacks more commonly in Pakistan than in any other country.
-The attacks have further increased since the American withdrawal from Afghanistan and the resulting increase in terrorism following the end of American involvement.
-China has engaged in talks with the Afghan Taliban to limit collaboration with groups that carry out terror attacks against Chinese nationals.

-Nationalist movements have become increasingly critical of China as its role on the world stage increases, with ethnonationalists describing it as "neocolonialist".
-The situation of Uyghurs in Xinjiang has increased in importance for Jihadi groups during the Uyghur genocide carried out by the Chinese government.

 The region of Balochistan is a major focus of the China–Pakistan Economic Corridor.
 Under this agreement, China has invested heavily in the region's economy and has established businesses in the area.
 The influx of Chinese nationals to facilitate this program has caused conflict with nationalist and separatist groups such as the BLA.
-The BLA has described China as an "oppressor" Ethnoseparatists are in conflict with the Pakistani government, and Chinese cooperation government is seen as a threat to this cause.
+The BLA has described China as an "oppressor" Ethnoseparatists are in conflict with the Pakistani government, and Chinese government cooperation is seen as a threat to this cause.
+Many Chinese workers are targeted because the militant groups are skeptical of their influence and feel the project is exploitive and that locals do not benefit.
+There are also concerns from Islamist militant groups about China's treatment of their Uighur Muslim population.